symsoft/ecc-api-guide/use_cases.md

 ## Use cases

 Some of the more common use cases are described here.
-The information provided here is informative only, for the exact specification see [API Specification](api_specification.md).
+The information provided is informative only, for the exact specification see [API Specification](api_specification.md).

 Use cases are described with a sample command using _[curl](https://curl.haxx.se)_, together with the corresponding HTTP request and response.